cortex-js/cortexjs.io/docs/compute-engine/16-guide-logic.md

 This guide covers working with logical expressions and First-Order Logic (FOL) in the Compute Engine.
-You'll learn how to parse, manipulate, evaluate, and transform boolean and quantified expressions.
+You'll learn how to parse, manipulate, evaluate, and transform Boolean and quantified expressions.

 ## Boolean Expressions